What to Expect During Your Prenatal Visits

 Dating the pregnancy is very important, so the receptionist will ask you the first day of your last menstrual period.
 If your periods are irregular, please let her know that at the time of your call.
 Irregular periods can modify your due date.
 Because documenting your dates is most accurate earlier in pregnancy, we like to see you for this visit between 7 and 8 weeks gestation.

 At this visit, we will take a history, perform a physical exam, and update your Pap smear as needed.
-We will also do an ultrasound to confirm your dates and make sure that everything looks to be progressing appropriately.
-We will perform typical prenatal bloodwork, which includes blood type, blood count, and screening for Rubella, syphilis, hepatitis B, and HIV.
+We will also perform an ultrasound to confirm your dates and make sure that everything looks to be progressing appropriately.
+We will perform typical prenatal bloodwork, which includes blood type, blood count, and screening for Rubella, syphilis, Hepatitis B, and HIV.
 We also perform thyroid testing and a urine culture.
 In some cases we screen for toxoplasmosis, sickle cell carrier status, or for chicken pox immunity.

 Genetic Screening Tests